Google Doodle games: Test your pH scale knowledge with this interactive Doodle about S.P.L Sørensen

 Pac-man – To celebrate the 30th anniversary of the game in 2010 (yes, this Doodle was first released seven years ago), Google released a browser version of the game.
 It was the first game that really captured the imagination of users.

-Earth day quiz – This rather random quiz asks you a series of questions to discover which animal you are, in honour of Earth Day.
+Earth day quiz – This rather random quiz asks you a series of questions to discover which animal you are, in honor of Earth Day.

 Battle against spicy peppers – To celebrate Wilbur Scoville’s 151st birthday, the person behind the Scoville scale that measures the spiciness of peppers, this game lets you attack peppers using ice cream.